-Whilst it of course is not the main camera used on the courses, its skill set and versatility mean it can do things no other camera can.
+Whilst it of course is not the main camera used on the courses, it´s not even the most uptodate model; its skill set and versatility still mean it can do things no other camera can.
 Such a small, lightweight camera, it's a no brainer to bring along as you never know when it might come in handy!

 Konova K7 Slider

 One of the camera movements often used in television / film production is a slide.
 This moves the camera slowly and smoothly from point A to point B. These points are not often far apart, and the movement is often used to show peace and tranquility or the passing of time.
 For example : The images often created are, slowly moving through trees back-lit by bright sunshine or the camera appearing from behind an object, to fully reveal a wider view.